Some states, towns skeptical over proposed opioid settlement

 Mulvihill reported from Cherry Hill, New Jersey.

-Associated Press writer Anthony Izaguirre in Charleston, West Virginia, Steve LeBlanc in Boston and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.
+Associated Press writers Anthony Izaguirre in Charleston, West Virginia, Carla K. Johnson in Seattle, Steve LeBlanc in Boston, Michelle Price in Las Vegas, Andrew Selsky in Salem, Oregon, and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.